Searching ...

 Columbia

-If you’re looking to travel from Columbia to Charleston’s beaches (such as Folly Beach or the Isle of Palms), the trip would take around 2 hours over a 119.3-mile stretch via the I-26.
-However, once you do get there, you’ll see that there are plenty of things to see and do while in downtown Charleston.
-Many people spend the day exploring the city and getting acquainted with the many wonderful restaurants the city has to offer.
-On King Street, you’ll find 167 Raw, a popular choice for the lunch crowd.
-For dinner, The Ordinary, Hall’s ChopHouse, and Husk are always a good idea.
+You can even include a day in Charleston.
+Many people spend the day exploring the city and getting acquainted with the wonderful restaurants.
+On King Street, 167 Raw is a popular choice for the lunch crowd.
+The Ordinary, Hall’s ChopHouse, and Husk are always a good idea for dinner.

-• Myrtle Beach, which is a longer drive at 2 hours and 41 minutes and is 152.2 miles away via the I-20 E and US-501 S
+• Myrtle Beach is a longer drive at 2 hours and 41 minutes.
+It is 152.2 miles away via the I-20 E and US-501 S

-• Kiawah, which is 142.8 miles away via the I-26 E and will take 2 hours and 43 minutes to drive to
+• Kiawah Island, which is 142.8 miles away via the I-26 E, will take 2 hours and 43 minutes

-• Hilton Head, which takes around 2 hours and 35 minutes on a 157.5 mile-long trip via the I-26 E and I-95 S
+• Hilton Head takes around 2 hours and 35 minutes on a 157.5-mile-long trip via the I-26 E and I-95 S

 Rock Hill

 • Myrtle Beach will take around 3 hours and 24 minutes to drive.
-The shorter distance of 164.0 miles doesn’t help as the US-501 S experiences heavy traffic during rush hour in the mornings and in the afternoons.
+The shorter distance of 164.0 miles doesn’t help as the US-501 S experiences heavy traffic during rush hour in the mornings and afternoons.

 • Hilton Head, which is approximately 223.4 miles away, will take approximately 3 hours and 25 minutes via the I-77 S and I-95 S.